Arbitration procedures and practice in Turkey: overview

 As a party to the UN Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (New York Convention), it is possible to apply to the Turkish courts to enforce an arbitral award granted in the territory of a foreign signatory country.

-Arbitration for domestic disputes has no particular advantages over litigation where the subject matter of the dispute does not involve significant amounts since it is relatively costly.
-Advantages include:
+Arbitration for domestic disputes has no particular advantages over litigation where the subject matter of the dispute does not involve significant amounts as it is relatively costly.
+However, advantages include:

 Specialisation (that is, expertise of the arbitrator in a specific business sector, for example).